How can I search the EPA web site?

 Here are useful ways to search and browse the EPA Web site:

-The Browse EPA Topics Web page outlines many of the topics within EPA and allows you to directly link to related content: http://www.epa.gov/gateway/learn/
+The Learn the Issues Web page outlines many of the topics within EPA and allows you to directly link to related content: http://www2.epa.gov/learn-issues

-EPA maintains answers to frequent questions about many topics in searchable databases; in addition, many individual offices and programs maintain Frequent Questions Web pages.: http://www.epa.gov/epahome/faq.htm
+EPA maintains answers to frequent questions about many topics in searchable databases; in addition, many individual offices and programs maintain Frequent Questions Web pages:

 If you are still unable to locate information, you may want to search other Internet resources.
-Here are a few:
+Here are some suggestions:

 USA.gov is a very useful search tool for identifying additional resources from among the many U.S. Federal agencies.

-You can use your choice of online search engines such as Google, Yahoo or others.
+You can also use your choice of online search engines such as Google, Yahoo or others.
 We recommend reading the advanced search tips for the search engine you are using prior to searching in order to optimize your search.
-Within Google, you can search "site:epa.gov YOUR TERM HERE" and that will limit your results to resources on the EPA Web site only.

 External Links Disclaimer: Please be aware that links to non-EPA sites do not imply any official EPA endorsement.
 Furthermore, EPA does not accept any responsibility for the opinions, ideas, data or products presented at those locations, or guarantee the validity of the information provided.
 EPA does not guarantee the suitability of the information for any specific purpose.